hyperspy/hyperspy/doc/user_guide/io.rst

     >>> s.save('file.jpg', scalebar=True)
     >>> s.save('file.jpg', scalebar=True, scalebar_kwds={'location':'lower right'})

+When saving an image, keywords arguments can be passed to the corresponding pillow file writer.

 It is important to note that these image formats only support 8-bit files, and therefore have an insufficient dynamic range for most scientific applications.